Blue Weekend

-Blue Weekend is the third studio album by English alternative rock band Wolf Alice, released on 4 June 2021 through Dirty Hit.
-Blue Weekend was preceded by four singles—"The Last Man on Earth", "Smile", "No Hard Feelings" and "How Can I Make It OK?".
+Blue Weekend is the third studio album by English rock band Wolf Alice, released on 4 June 2021 through Dirty Hit.
+Their first studio album in four years, Blue Weekend was preceded by four singles—"The Last Man on Earth", "Smile", "No Hard Feelings" and "How Can I Make It OK?".
 The album received acclaim from music critics, with many naming it the band's best work, and was shortlisted for the Mercury Prize in 2021.
+It was their final album with Dirty Hit before signing with Columbia Records.

 Release

 On 24 February 2021, Wolf Alice announced the album's title and initial release date of 11 June, alongside the release of lead single "The Last Man on Earth".
 On 3 May 2021, the band announced that they would be bringing the album's release earlier by one week, to 4 June.